In this article, I will be sharing with you 10 seemingly harmless signs of a toxic relationship.

 But often, it helps to realise that even when we try to help people with our own best intentions…their resentment can turn on us and hurt us instead.

 Sometimes, all these resentful, spiteful people have left IS their resentment!
+It’s become their friend.
 It’s become that last resource that feeds and meets their needs, because they’ve been doing it for so long.
 And if that’s the case, they may be too far gone.

-4: It feels like he always has to be right and you never feel heard
+Sign number 4: It feels like he always has to be right & you never feel heard

 I’m sure we can all relate to having someone in our lives who never gives you a chance to feel heard.
 It’s like you’re talking to a wall.
 You can’t bring anything new to them, you can’t go deeper, you can’t discuss ideas, thoughts and feelings.